kubedb/docs/docs/README.md

 From here you can learn all about KubeDB's architecture and how to deploy and use KubeDB.

-- [Concepts](/docs/concepts/).
-Concepts explain some significant aspect of KubeDB.
-This is where you can learn about what KubeDB does and how it does it.
+- [Overview](/docs/overview/).
+Overview explains what KubeDB does and how it does it.

 - [Setup](/docs/setup/).
 Setup contains instructions for installing the KubeDB in various cloud providers.